Let's Make a Deal: Gameplay

 Each episode of Let's Make a Deal consists of several "deals" between the host and one or more members of the studio audience, referred to as "traders".
 Audience members are picked at the host's whim as the show moves along, and married couples are often selected to play together as traders.
 The deals are mini-games within the show that take several formats.

 In the simplest format, a trader is given a prize or cash amount of medium value (on the order of a few hundred dollars), and the host offers them the opportunity to trade for an unknown prize.
 This latter item may be concealed on the stage behind one of three curtains, within a large "box" onstage (large panels painted to look like a box), inside a smaller box carried on a tray, or occasionally in other formats.
-On occasion, the initial prize may itself be hidden behind a curtain, or in a box or some other container.
+On occasion, the initial prize may itself be hidden by a cortain/box, or cash may be packaged in such a way that the contestant can only see the outermost bill(s).
+Any prize too large to fit within its container (box, envelope, etc.) is represented by a photograph or other such symbol.

 Technically, traders are supposed to bring something to trade in, but this rule has seldom been enforced.
 On several occasions, a trader is actually asked to trade in an item such as their shoes or purse, only to receive the item back at the end of the deal as a "prize".
-On at least one occasion, the purse was taken backstage and a high-valued prize such as the ignition key to a new car was placed inside of it.
+On at least one occasion, the purse was taken backstage and a high-valued prize such as the ignition key to a new car was put into it.

 Prizes generally consist of either cash or merchandise with genuine value, such as a trip, electronics, furniture, appliances, or a car.
 At times, a small prize (typewriter, pocket tape recorder, etc.) may contain a cash bonus or a written/recorded message awarding cash or a larger prize to a trader who has chosen it.